This Week’s Movie News – August 7th 2020

 There’s just one week to go until we announce the winner of our first ever Romance and Comedy Award!
 To celebrate, we put together lists of our favorite films from each genre… and now it’s the turn of the hybrid rom-com genre!

-Valentine’s Day is the day to celebrate all things romantic – including movies!
-And with our first ever Romance and Comedy Award closing just last week, this seemed like the perfect time for us to put together a small list of our favorite romantic films that we think all writers should watch.
+To celebrate the release of our forthcoming Romance and Comedy Award 2023 we have put together a small list of our favorite romantic films that we think all writers should watch.

 1. DOCTOR ZHIVAGO